karwal/addressbook/Readme.md

 11. Postman/Curl : testing Rest Services.
 12. React

+**Note** My primary skillset lies around backend services.
+Though I have done some frontend development using Google GWT and Adobe Flex in the past, but I am not upto date with modern front end technologies like React/Angular etc. The React used in this project is what I learned and applied in two days.
+I have created a front end for the sake com completeness.

 # Security Considerations / Assumptions:
 1. Full OAuth based authentication/authorization was not implemented as it was out of scope for this excercise.
 2. REST services are secured using access token, which is hard coded for this application.
 But in a real world application it will be generated using OAuth etc.